openworm/openworm_docs/background.rst

 making use of scientific research published through open access, helping to show the validity of the open science approach we have taken.

-:ref:`Please visit here <full_history.md>` for a more extensive history of the project.
+:ref:`Please visit here <full_history>` for a more extensive history of the project.

 More information is available on :ref:`the past history of OpenWorm releases <releases>`.